Sections: Getting Started | Features | Troubleshooting

 I’m having trouble setting up Virtru or reading a message sent to me.

 Make sure that you’re not in an incognito/private window, and that you have cookies enabled.
 For more, see Virtru’s article I’ve received a Virtru-encrypted email, but can’t open it.
 What can I do?

 If the email was forwarded to you, the original sender may have disallowed forwarding.
-Even if forwarding was allowed, the person who forwarded the email may have accidentally done so outside of Virtru; they must either be using the Virtru plugin or forwarding within the reader on Virtru’s site to give you permission to decrypt the email’s contents.
+Even if forwarding was allowed, the person who had forwarded the email may have accidentally done so outside of Virtru.
+So that you would be able to read a forwarded email, they must either be using the Virtru plugin or forwarding within the reader on Virtru’s site to give you permission to decrypt the email’s contents.